 Top the chocolate protein waffles with whatever low carb goodies your heart desires.
-I’ve never been big on syrup, so I always smother my waffles and pancakes in butter.
-But these would make divine dessert waffles with a bit of heavy whipped cream and berries.
+I’ve never been big on syrup, so I usually smother my waffles and pancakes in butter.
+But these would make perfect dessert waffles with a bit of heavy whipped cream and berries.
 Yum!

 If you don't have protein powder on hand, you could try my cream cheese stuffed keto waffles!

 - Combine protein powder, coconut flour, baking powder, and egg.

 - Use hand mixer or whisk to blend until the dry ingredients become wet.

 - Add water, one tablespoon at a time until the mixture becomes the consistency of a thick pancake batter.